Learning the meanings of function words from grounded language using a visual question answering model: On models learning SAME

 In order for the answer to a question to be `yes', $X$ and $Y$ had to share the same value for the given \textit{property} for a `yes' answer, otherwise the answer was `no'.

 We ran this version with random seeds [0-4], so the results presented here are based on 5 random runs like the rest of the experiments in the paper.
-We plot the mean accuracy and standard deviation across runs.
+We plot the mean F1 scores and standard deviation across runs.

-Figure \ref{fig:same-over} shows the overall mean accuracy of models on this SAME probe using the newer two referent comparison template instead.
-The models clearly learn to answer these questions with almost perfect accuracy.
+Figure \ref{fig:same-over} shows the overall mean F1 scores of models on this SAME probe using the newer two referent comparison template instead.
+The models have almost perfect scores.

-When we considered model accuracy on the probe as a function of the answer type expected, we found that there was no visible difference in performance between contexts which expected `yes' or `no' answers, Figure \ref{fig:same-ans}.
+When we considered models' performance as a function of the answer type expected, again we found that they score almost perfectly in either context, Figure \ref{fig:same-ans}.

 Thus, though the models may struggle to generalize using \textit{same} to reason about items in a set, they learn to quickly use it to compare two unique referents.
 Additionally, they show no difference between correctly answering questions in contexts where these two referents share the \textit{same property} versus contexts where they do not.